Historians are fond of saying that the past doesn’t repeat itself; it rhymes.

 Latest Posts

-- Late last night, President Donald J.
+- Yesterday afternoon, President Donald J.